 List of Tags

 Thus you can create a role and individually give permission to read or update every app and action that you want that role to see.
-To simplify things, we also allow one to manage according to tags, and there is a wild card that may work for your customers.
+To simplify things, we also allow one to manage a Role according to tags.

-If one assigns teh below role to a user, that user will be able to see all apps and actions that are tagged with the same tag as the user.
-In addition this user will ebe abel to access and use all actions tagged with "admin" but they will not be able to make changes to the actions tagged with "admin:.
+Using the role below as an example, the user will be able to see all apps and actions that are tagged with the same tag as the user.
+In addition this user will be able to access and use all actions tagged with "admin" but they will not be able to make changes to the actions tagged with "admin:.

 A second example role uses a single policy to allow users with this role to access all resources that have matching tags.
 This role is perfect for an agency account to give customers edit and metrics control of their own app and assets without having access to other apps in the account.